j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 reg add HKCU\Software\Classes\ms-settings\shell\open\command /v DelegateExecute /t REG_SZ /d "" /f
 ```

-The next important process event followed at `2026-01-30 21:39:02.511`:
+The next meaningful process event came right after that.
+At `2026-01-30 21:39:02.511`, `fodhelper.exe` executed:

 ```text
 fodhelper.exe
 ```

-This sequence is consistent with the `fodhelper.exe` UAC bypass.
+That sequence is consistent with the `fodhelper.exe` UAC bypass.
 The value that enabled the hijack was:

 ```text
 DelegateExecute
 ```

+This is one of those places where the order matters.
+The registry changes on their own are suspicious.
+The execution of `fodhelper.exe` immediately after them is what makes the chain persuasive.

 <img width="1690" height="614" alt="Q19_UAC_Bypass_fodhelper" src="https://github.com/user-attachments/assets/b1385c33-7b00-4cd7-b72f-d0b43d07ce32" />